zukhri2106/Scrolling-Text-On-LED-Matrix/README.md

-# Scrolling-Text-On-LED-Matrix
+# Scrolling-Text-On-LED-Matrix + adjustable scrolling speed
-This repository is about creating a scrolling text on a 8x8 LED Matrix with Arduino.
-The user gives an input text through Serial Monitor from Arduino IDE and the Arduino will display the text on a 1588 8x8 LED Matrix.
+this is a newer version of the scrolling text display project.
+This newer version has a new feature: **adjustable scrolling speed**.
+The 8x8 LED Matrix will display text given by user in Serial Monitor and the user is able to change the scrolling speed via potentiometer

-## Components anjing
+## Components

 ✔ Arduino Uno